You have painstakingly collected all the information you need and matched all your details with the sections they should be placed in.

 Your mobile number is preferred over your landline.

 Why?
 Because an employer has a better chance of reaching you through your mobile.

 When applying for overseas work, be sure to include the country code.

-Your potential employer’s call might go to voicemail, so refrain from using cutesy instructions for the caller to leave a message.
+Your potential employer’s call might go to voicemail, so refrain from using cutesy instruction for the caller to leave a message.

 Record a professional-sounding message and make sure there is no distracting noise when you record it.

 If your email address is something like firstname.lastname@example.org, you’d better change it fast.

 Use a professional email address – one that has your first and last name.
 For example: